 Blow molding is a plastic production process that involves heating a plastic material and then inflating it to form it into a desired shape.
-This process is frequently used to create hollow objects such as plastic bottles.
+This process is frequently used to create hollow objects such as plastic bottles and copper bottles.

 Rotational molding is a type of plastic production process that involves heating a plastic material and then rotating it in a mold to form the desired shape.
 This process is used to create a variety of products, including toys, fuel tanks, and plastic containers.